M4RcB4/cypress-demo/README.md

 "cy:open": "cypress open",
 # cypress run is the command to run the cypress tests
 "cy:run": "cypress run",
+# cypress verify is the command to verify cypress installation
+"cy:verify": "cypress verify",
 # typecheck is the command to check the typescript code
 "typecheck": "tsc --noEmit",
 # lint is the command to lint the code